RULES & GUIDELINES

 Continuous Turns

-Refers to any turns, both travelling or on-the-spot, that continue without pause for more than 1 bar/4 beats/one count of 4.
+Refers to turns, travelling or on-the-spot, that continue without pause for more than 1 bar/4 beats/one count of 4.
 A maximum of 4 bars/16 Beats/2 counts of 8 are allowed for continuous turns.
+More than this will result in a 2-point deduction from the final score.

 Tricks

-Includes dips, drops and leverage moves (counterbalances).
-These are defined as movements that requires the support of the other partner to maintain.
-One foot must remain on the floor at all times even during tricks.
+A trick is defined as any movement that requires the support of the other partner to maintain.
+This is regardless of whether the feet remain on the floor or not.
+One foot must remain on the floor at all times during tricks.
 If both feet of either partner leave the floor via the assistance of the other partner, it will be considered a lift.
-For back-to-back tricks to be considered only one trick they need to flow seamlessly and purposefully from one element to the other, cannot change direction, and they should not occupy more than 2 counts of 8 (16 beats).
+For back-to-back tricks to be considered only one trick they need to flow seamlessly and purposefully from one element to the other, cannot change direction, and they should not occupy more than 2 counts of 8.

 Dips - Defined as a trick in which one partners centre is lowered relative to their standing position but in a manner in which they could support themselves if the other partner did not.